dougolson/dougolson.github.io/_posts/2015-12-26-Audio-Surgery-with-Audacity.markdown

 ![final](/img/AudacitySpectralEQ/10.png)

 And sounds like this.
-The Oboe is almost completely inaudible:
+The Oboe is almost completely inaudible, other than a bit of the initial transient and the noise component:

 <audio controls><source src="/audio/WaterGlassOboePostEQ.mp3" type="audio/mp3" preload="auto">
 Your browser does not support the audio tag.